wulffern/aic2026/lectures/l00_diode.md

 <!--pan_doc:

 where $L_p$ is a diffusion length.
-This equation smells to me like a simplified model of reality, I'm not sure how much it's based on fundamental physics.
+I think the equation above, the exponential decay as a function of length, is related to the probabilty of electron/hole recombination, and how the rate of recombination must be related to the exceess hole concentration, as such related to [Exponential decay](https://en.wikipedia.org/wiki/Exponential_decay).

 Anyhow, we can now compute the current density, and need only compute it for
 $x_n$ = 0, so you can show it's